MathieuNls/bianca/bianca.md

 We used precision, recall, and F$_1$-measure to evaluate our approach.
 They are computed using TP (true positives), FP (false positives), FN (false negatives), which are defined as follows:

 - TP: This is the number of defect-commits that were properly classified by BIANCA
-- FP: This is the number of healthy commits that were classified by BIANCA as risky
+- FP: This is the number of non-risky commits that were classified by BIANCA as risky
 - FN: This is the number of defect introducing-commits that were not detected by BIANCA
 - Precision: TP / (TP + FP)
 - Recall: TP / (TP + FN)